 Q. Is my blood type on any documents?

-A. If you don’t by now know your blood type, finding evidence of it can be easier said than done– blood type isn’t on your birth official document and is not characteristically listed in records from custom lab work.
+A. If you don’t know your blood type by now, finding evidence of it can be easier said than done—blood type isn’t on your birth official document and is not characteristically listed in records from custom lab work.

-So, you may need to do a blood type test – and that’s quite straightforward.
+So, you may need to do a blood type test – and that’s relatively straightforward.

 Q. Is your blood type on your birth certificate?

-A. The easiest way is to rapidly check your delivery certificate since blood type is sometimes listed in delivery records, Dr. Lee says.
+A. The easiest way is to rapidly check your delivery certificate, Dr. Lee says, since blood type is sometimes listed in delivery records.

 Q. How do you know your blood type is unknown?

 A. The examination to decide your blood group is called ABO typing.
-Your blood example is varied with antibodies against type A and B blood.
+Your blood example varies with antibodies against type A and B blood.

-After that, the sample is checked to see whether or not the blood cells attach jointly.
-If blood cells attach together, it means the blood reacted with one of the antibodies.
+After that, the sample is checked to see whether the blood cells attach.
+If they do, it means the blood reacts with one of the antibodies.

 Q. Does my doctor know my blood type?

-A. If your doctor has haggard or tested your blood before, it is likely they have your blood type on file.
+A. If your doctor has haggard or tested your blood before, they likely have your blood type on file.
 On the other hand, they would only have it on file if you’ve had your blood drawn for reasons such as pregnancy, surgery, organ donation, or a blood transfusion.